JRMeyer/jrmeyer.github.io/_posts/2018-05-29-tensorflow-dataset-estimator-api.markdown

 2. How your data is coded (e.g. float vs. integer vs. text)
 3. What your data means (e.g. the integer entry `43` in column 5 corresponds to the color `blue`)

-The last point is very important, because you might have integers whose numerical value doesn't mean anything meaningful (e.g. different colors) and you might have integers whose values are in fact meaningful (e.g. score on a test from `0` to `100`).
+The last point is very important, because you might have integers whose numerical distance doesn't correspond to anything meaningful (e.g. the distance between `3` and `7` means nothing if `3` is `"orange"` and `7` is `"magenta"`).
+On the other hand, you might have integers where the distance between them is very important (e.g. the score on a test `99` is much better than a grade of `59`).
 The distance between test grades is meaningful, but the distance between colors is not.

-In what follows, you have to decide how to represent these values, and whether their distances matter.
+In what follows, you have to decide how to represent your values, and whether or not their distances matter.

 <br/>
 <br/>